FMotalleb/executor/README.md

 - `.limit` → total limit
 - `sum` → built-in function for arithmetic

-You can see more builtin functions at Template section
+You can see more builtin functions at Template section.

 ---